 Honda electrification strategy (North America)

 Before EVs, Honda will improve its hybrid portfolio in the U.S. market.
-The company has launched the all-new CR-V Hybrid and is bringing the new Accord Hybrid to dealers in the coming months.
+The company has launched the all-new CR-V Hybrid and all-new Accord Hybrid.
 It expects the Hybrid variants to account for about 50% of the CR-V and Accord’s sales.
 The company has also confirmed a Civic Hybrid as a replacement for the Insight, which went out of production in June 2022.

 2021 was Honda’s best year for sales of electrified vehicles in the United States, topping 100,000 cars (107,060 units) for the first time.
 In 2022, its electrified sales declined to 96,608 units.
 Do note that these figures include the sales of Acura models as well, in the year where the industry battled with supply chain issues.
-Globally, Honda aims for electrified vehicles to form two-thirds of its auto sales by 2030.
+Globally, Honda aims for electrified vehicles to form two-thirds of its auto sales by 2030, and hence almost every Honda model will gain some form of electrification in the next 5 years.

 2024 Honda HR-V FAQs

-What is the 2023 Honda HR-V release date?
+What is the 2024 Honda HR-V Hybrid release date?

 What is the 2024 Honda HR-V price?